Interested in authors and poets to read or perform at your venues, festivals, centres or schools?

 PAUL KEENS-DOUGLAS, the famed Trinidadian storyteller, raconteur and public speaker who is also the creator of the famous Carnival Talk Tent in Trinidad, performed for two nights as part of renaissance one and Tilt's summer series of literature at the Tabernacle.

-In 2015 we will continue to support our roster of writers which includes Patience Agbabi, John Agard, Mark Gwynne Jones and Michael Brome through setting up education work and events.
+In 2015 we will continue to support our roster of writers which includes Patience Agbabi, John Agard, Mark Gwynne Jones, Maggie Harris and Michael Brome through setting up education work, readings and events.

-We're organising events around the UK for some outstanding international and UK-based writers so get in touch if you would like us to arrange a writer for your event.
+We're organising events in the UK for some outstanding international writers including Caryl Phillips, Jean 'Binta' Breeze, Ladan Osman, Lauren K. Alleyne and Robert Antoni; get in touch if you would like us to arrange a writer for your event.

 Patience tours England in the autumn as part of her Telling Tales tour, take a look at the range of festivals and events she will be appearing at here

 John Agard is an award-winning Guyanese poet, playwright, and writer of children's books.
 From 2012 - 2013 he was a recipient of the Queen's Gold Medal for Poetry.
 He has won numerous awards and his poems have been featured in the English GCSE anthology since 2002 meaning that many students study his work for their GCSE qualification.
 A former Writer in Residence at the South Bank Centre and a BBC Poet in Residence, Agard tours around the world to give readings and talks.
 As an author of many collections of poetry including We Brits, Alternative Anthem and Clever Backbone his latest poetry collection, Travel Light Travel Dark, was published last year and will be launched on 25 October at the Tabernacle, W11.